youngker/apparmor-wiki/WorkItems.md

 For a list of improvements and extensions to AppArmor see the [development roadmap](DevelopmentRoadmap)
 # wi list

+# Release target

+- 2.14 - late Oct/early Nov 2019
+  - out standing merge requests (attachment xattrs)
+  - alpha
+  - release

+- 3.0 - early spring 2020
+  - prompting and dependencies
+  - policy hash
+  - Build config of default locations for policy, configs, cache, ...
+  - overlay of
+    - policy
+    - configs
+  - cache
+    - fallback if exact match not found
+    - support warn if exact match not found
+  - allow all,
+  - compiler
+    - intersection of kernel abi and specified abi
+    - document abi priotity
+  - when does policy abi override, compiler specified abi, vs defaulting to kernel abi
+    - cleanup warnings
+  - abi
+  - fd interface
+  - multi-query

+- 3.1
+  - tbd

+## By subsystem break down

+Most work items cover more than one section of the stack, however there are several smaller items that affect just one area.
+Document those here so they can be opportunistically picked off.

 ### kernel
   - nnp restrictions via stacking
   - fuzz interfaces